HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 Knowing the number of AJAX requests per page now, we’d also be interested in knowing the most commonly used APIs to request the data from the server.

 We can broadly classify these AJAX requests into three different APIs and dig in to see the usage of each of these.
-The core APIs [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) (XHR), [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch), and [beacon](https://developer.mozilla.org/en-US/docs/Web/API/Beacon_API) are used commonly across websites with XHR being used primarily, however Fetch is gaining popularity and growing rapidly while beacon has minimum usage.
+The core APIs [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) (XHR), [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch), and [Beacon](https://developer.mozilla.org/en-US/docs/Web/API/Beacon_API) are used commonly across websites with XHR being used primarily, however Fetch is gaining popularity and growing rapidly while Beacon has minimum usage.

 {{ figure_markup(
   image="ajax_xhr.png",